The following handbook is meant to help the reader understand BCMoore Rankings.

 If a team is expected to win by 2.5 standard deviations (about 22 points in boy’s basketball), then the computer attempts to minimize the effect of the game.
 In some/many/most of these types of games, the favorite can “pick the score”.
 Thus, the actual game margin for this game may not add much value to evaluating both teams.

 Question: In a team’s season report, why do some games have a “X” in the modifications, M, column?

-If a team has a pre-game forfeit, and “X” in the modifications column, means that this game is not included in the dataset used to create team strengths.
+If a team has a pre-game forfeit, and an “X” in the modifications column, this means that this game is not included in the dataset used to create team strengths.